-If a child is stuck on a problem, encourage them to look back through notes, homework or the book to find a similar problem to use as a guide.
+If a child is stuck on a problem, encourage your child to look back through notes, homework or the book to find a similar problem to use as a guide.
 This may also be a good time to take a short break.
-Sometimes a break will help refresh, decrease frustration, and improve problem-solving abilities once she has calmed down.
+Sometimes a break will help refresh, decrease frustration, and improve problem-solving abilities once your child has calmed down.

 During times when a child truly does not appear to understand and has attempted to solve the problem, it is OK to help work through the problem.

 It is good to review homework so that you are aware if your child is struggling in a particular area.